AL-SCHOOL/School-Websites/README.md

 - Website links will change every semester, depending on my classes.

 # To Do
-- Create different sections for each catagory.
+- Create different boxes for each catagory.
 - Switch Hyperlinks with images.
 - Change navigation buttons.
-  - Different colors for each subject.
   - Get rid of the boarder around the buttons.